s2e-lab/redos-study/README.md

 This repository contains the source code of the paper "Understanding Regular Expression Denial of Service (ReDoS): Insights from LLM-Generated Regexes and Developer Forums", accepted at the  32nd International Conference on Program Comprehension (ICPC 2024).

 ## Abstract
-Regular expression Denial of Service (ReDoS) represents an algorithmic complexity attack that exploits the processing of regular expressions (regexes) to produce a denial-of-service attack.
-This attack manifests when regex evaluation time scales polynomially or exponentially with input length, posing sporadic yet significant challenges for software developers.
+Regular expression Denial of Service (ReDoS) represents an algo- rithmic complexity attack that exploits the processing of regular expressions (regexes) to produce a denial-of-service attack.
+This attack occurs when a regex’s evaluation time scales polynomially or exponentially with input length, posing significant challenges for software developers.
 The advent of Large Language Models (LLMs) has revolutionized the generation of regexes from natural language prompts, but not without its risks.
 Prior works showed that LLMs can generate code with vulnerabilities and security smells.
-In this paper, we synthesized a vast collection of regex patterns from a comprehensive dataset, assessing their correct- ness and ReDoS vulnerability.
-We investigated the characteristics of these vulnerable regexes, categorizing them into equivalence classes to unravel their weaknesses.
-Our inquiry also extended to examining ReDoS patterns in actual software projects, aligning them with corresponding regex classes.
-LLM-generated regexes mainly have polynomial ReDoS vulnerability patterns, and it is consistent with the real-world data.
-Moreover, we analyzed de- veloper dialogues on GitHub and StackOverflow, constructing a taxonomy to investigate their experiences and perspectives on Re- DoS.
+In this paper, we examined the correctness and security of regexes generated by LLMs as well as the characteristics of LLM-generated vulner- able regexes.
+Our study also examined ReDoS patterns in actual software projects, aligning them with corresponding regex equiva- lence classes and algorithmic complexity.
+Moreover, we analyzed developer discussions on GitHub and StackOverflow, constructing a taxonomy to investigate their experiences and perspectives on ReDoS.
 In this study, we found that GPT-3.5 was the best LLM to generate regexes that are both correct and secure.
-We also found that developers’ main concern is related to mitigation strategies to remove vulnerable regexes.
+We also observed that LLM-generated regexes mainly have polynomial ReDoS vulner- ability patterns and it is consistent with vulnerable regexes found in open-source projects.
+We also found that developers’ main discussions around insecure regexes are related to mitigation strategies to remove vulnerable regexes.

 ## Project Structure
 - Developers_Discussion_Data: Contains the data collected from GitHub and StackOverflow about ReDoS.